nham/wabbo/blog/2014/13jul_20jul.md

         println!("{}", x);
     }

-It desugars into something like this:
+Then the Rust documentation says it gets translated into something like this:

     // Rough translation of the iteration without a `for` iterator. let mut it = values.iter();